yrjarv/todo/README.md

 # Todo-CLI

+**WARNING**: This is not really maintained anymore, even though I use it daily.
+Therefore, this README might be quite out of sync with the real behaviour of the script.

 A very, very simple CLI for manging a todolist.
 If you want synchronization, you will need to sync the `.txt` file with GitHub or a similar tool.

 This is primarily made for myself, but I thought that maybe someone else needs an extremely minimal todo CLI, so I might as well share the code.